davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 #### Preliminary: String's `split()` Method

-An important `String` method called `split()` deserves additional attention.
-It is used to chop up a given String (using some separator, called a _delimiter_, into individual pieces, storing those individual pieces in an array (not ArrayList!) and returning that array.
+The  `String` API provides a useful method that you'll be using called called `split()`.
+It is used to chop up a given String using some separator (called a _delimiter_) into smaller pieces, storing those individual pieces in an array (not ArrayList!) and returning that array to the caller.

 <!-- Here is its signature and description: -->